trhacknon/trhacknon.github.io/_posts/2020-2-15-Dynamic-Invoke.md

 * Blue Hat video: https://youtu.be/FuxpMXTgV9s
 * Presentation slides and materials: https://github.com/FuzzySecurity/BlueHatIL-2020

+It is important to note that nothing in this post or series represents a new fundamental technique.
+Everything has either been observed to be used by real threat actors in the wild before, discussed publically by offensive security researchers, or is a variant of an already public technique.
+And there is no exploit here.
+Just abuse of features and solid operational tradecraft.

 ## Delegates

 So what does DInvoke actually entail?
 Rather than using PInvoke to import the API calls that we want to use, we use any way we would like to load a DLL into memory.
 Then, we get a pointer to a function in that DLL.
 We may call that function from the pointer while passing in our parameters.